sewerk/App-Architecture-Template/README.md

     ```

 More can be found in simple implementation of 'Todo list app' which is located in `app` directory.

+## Details

+### V

+View(in MVP) can be Activity or Fragment class.
+View can contain many presenters, but presenter must
+manipulate only single view.
+This way we can separate different presentation responsibility to individual classes,
+but still display all within one screen.

+Processing starts when Activity, extending `MvpActivity`, is created.
+At first steps the dependency
+injection take place and, if Activity implements `PresenterOwner`, presenter gets constructed and connected.
+Presenter lives until Activity is finishing.
+Then dependency scope is being reset.

+Activity is also responsible for informing Fragment classes when they are finishing.
+To make it work use helper methods from `MvpActivity` to change visible Fragments.
+Similar flow applies to Fragment, which should extend `MvpFragment`, might implement `PresenterOwner`
+and one of `MvpActivityScopedFragment` or `MvpFragmentScopedFragment`.

+Simple Fragment without those extensions will also work.
+You can also connect your own delegate by implementing `LifeCycleListener` and adding it to view component.

+### P

+Binding view to presenter take place by `PresenterHandlingDelegate`, which is created when view implements `PresenterOwner`.
+All presenters should extend `MvpPresenter`.
+Initialization of state should be implemented in `onFirstBind`
+method, after view is bind for the first time, whereas restoring state, after every next bind,
+in `onNewViewRestoreState` method.
+When scope of presenter comes to end, `onFinish` callback is executed.

+View changes are done through `MvpPresenter.UIChange`.
+In case the view is missing when
+data processing has finished, the presenter will hold the change request and execute as soon as new view
+is bind.

+Presenter holds current state and lives in scope of the "screen".
+This means it is created with associated view component but stay alive as long as it is required,
+especially retains over configuration changes(like screen rotation).
+In particular:
+- it can be new for each screen, like forms, where you don't want the same data that were
+previously entered, to be restored in new view (Fragment-view will implement `MvpFragmentScopedFragment`),
+- or every time the same, to not perform expensive data processing many times,
+when going back and forth between screens (Fragment-view will implement `MvpActivityScopedFragment`).

+This is accomplished by annotating presenters with Dagger2 scopes: `RetainActivityScope` and `RetainFragmentScope`.

+### M

+It's all up to you how you want the Model to work.

 ## License